• Skip to primary navigation

 Also, check with other parents in your community who have disabled children.
 Many other parents have been through this same experience and can make recommendations.

-Medical Malpractice and Disability Rights in New Jersey
+Medical Malpractice Laws and Disability Rights in New Jersey

-Facing a malpractice lawsuit is one of the most important things you’ll do for your child.
-Your lawyer can guide you through the process and make the New Jersey laws governing these cases a little clearer.
+Filing a malpractice lawsuit is one of the most important things you’ll do for your child.
+Your lawyer can guide you through the process and make the New Jersey medical malpractice laws easier to navigate.

 The statute of limitations limits lawsuits to two years from when you discovered negligence occurred.
 For cases of birth injuries, you have until your child’s 13th birthday.